 That part is left up to you, as far as I can tell.

 (Tips from video: “Be thoughtful, clear, succinct and provide depth.”
 “Just be honest.”
 “Focus on a strength.”
 “Write about what makes you different.”
 “I wrote from my heart.”
 All great stuff–the only thing missing is any direction, instruction or support for students on how to do all this in 500 words.)

 Here’s help for answering Prompt #1 for the UC essay: Describe the World You Come From…

-If you want help focusing your topic, telling a compelling anecdote and writing a narrative essay, this guide works perfectly with most of the Common App prompts (especially 1,2, and 5) and other prompts asking you to write about yourself (such as Prompt 2 of the UC app.).
-It costs $9.98 and you can order using the button below.
-(If you tell your parents this would help with your college essay, I’m pretty sure they would spring for it!)
+If you want more help focusing your topic, telling a compelling anecdote and writing a narrative essay, this guide works perfectly with most of the Common App prompts (especially 1,2, and 5) and other prompts asking you to write about yourself (such as Prompt 2 of the UC app.).

 Find Help By Topic